-And for those of you who are prone to the mid-afternoon munchies, this may be very good news.
+And for those of us who are prone to the mid-afternoon munchies, this is very, very good news.

 At the end of each week, the girls returned to the lab to eat their respective breakfast followed by: